 Sometimes, after you play the lottery for so long, you start to believe that it is impossible to win.
-We know this isn’t true because there are lottery winners popping up all the time somewhere—regardless of the amount they win.
+We know this isn’t true because lottery winners are popping up all the time somewhere—regardless of the amount they win.
 Your time will come!
 Until it does, I’ve selected some of my favorite movies that feature people winning the lottery to inspire you.
 Maybe, you’ll want to check them out too… Just grab some popcorn, kick back, and enjoy the stories of these winners!
 For those of you who prefer books, we have something enjoyable, as well.

 Note: List is not in any specific order)